How Internal Structure Shapes the Metallicity of Giant Exoplanets: Discussion

-This apparent enrichment, together with the significant dispersion across the mass–metallicity plane, likely reflects the diversity of formation pathways and interior structures among giant planets.
-The presence of high-$Z$, low-$M$ objects (potentially with compositions more akin to Neptune-like planets) suggests that distinct formation channels may operate in this transition regime.
-On the other side, more massive planets (M > 4 $M_{\mathrm{J}}$) appear to be metal-rich.
-Even if discerning any conclusion from two planets is premature to say the least, this may suggest a secondary accretion of heavy elements through late planetesimal capture or giant impacts after disk dispersal, leading to enhanced metal enrichment in their deep envelopes \citep{Mordasini_2016, Helled_2017, Venturini_2020}
+The overall $Z$–$M$ trend indicates a gradual decrease in planetary metallicity with increasing mass.
+There is a sharp decrease in $Z$ for low planetary masses (0.2-0.3 $M_{J}$), followed by a flatter behaviour for higher masses.
+Other studies on mass-metallicity relations have found similar results \citep{Chachan_2025}.
+At the high-mass end, we find hints of renewed enrichment.
+This enrichment, together with the significant dispersion across the mass–metallicity relation, likely reflects the diversity of formation pathways and interior structures of giant planets.
+The presence of high-$Z$, low-$M$ objects (potentially with compositions more akin to Neptune-like planets) is consistent with planet formation theory \citep{Helled2023}.
+Interestingly, we find that more massive planets (M > 4 $M_{J}$) are also metal-rich.
+Even if discerning any conclusion from two planets is premature, this may suggest a secondary accretion of heavy elements through late planetesimal capture or giant impacts after disk dispersal, leading to enhanced metal enrichment in their deep envelopes \citep{Mordasini_2016, Helled_2017, Venturini_2020,ShibataHelled}.

 To assess the robustness of the inferred anti-correlation, we examined how the correlation significance changes when progressively removing planets from the mass extremes.
-We quantified this sensitivity by recalculating the Kendall $\tau$ correlation and corresponding $p$-values after each removal (Fig.~\ref{fig.7}).
-Excluding the lowest-mass planets rapidly diminishes the correlation strength for the CE and DCA models (after only two removals), and after six removals only the FM model retains marginal significance.
-Conversely, removing the most massive planets has a far smaller impact.
-This behaviour indicates that the observed $Z$–$M$ anti-correlation is predominantly shaped by the high-$Z$, low-$M$ population.
+We quantified this sensitivity by recalculating the Kendall $\tau$ correlation and the corresponding $p$-values after each removal for both the $M_{Z}/M$ and $Z/M$ relations (Fig.~\ref{fig.7}).

+We find that removing low-mass planets has a small effect on the inferred $M_{Z}/M$ relation (top row in Fig.~\ref{fig.7}): the $p$-values remain nearly unchanged for all the models.
+In contrast, removing high-mass objects systematically increases the $p$-values.
+These constitute the 'anchor points' that most strongly support the monotonic trend found with the correlation test.
+Even after the removal of six planets from either end, the correlation remains statistically significant, confirming that the observed trend is robust.

+For the $Z/M$ relation, the behaviour is different.
+Because $Z$ already scales inversely with mass ($Z = M_{Z}/M$), plotting $Z$ against $M$ effectively introduces an additional mass dependence in the denominator, which leads to a higher inferred $p$-value \citep{Kronmal_1993, Brett_2004}.
+The removal of two low-mass planets is sufficient for the CE and DCA models to lose significance at the $p = 0.05$ level.
+After the removal of six planets, only the FM model retains a marginally significant $p$-value.
+In contrast, removing the most massive planets has a rather small impact.
+We find that removing high-mass planets from the sample increases the $p$-values for $M_{Z}$ versus $M$, while removing low-mass planets increases the $p$-values for $Z$ versus $M$.
+This is because $Z = M_{Z}/M$.